 Late Round Values

 The Dolphins will see DeVante Parker and Preston Williams back leading the receiving core.
 Parker will be higher than Williams in ADP, as Williams is a lesser name but also coming off an ACL injury.
-Williams had 60 targets in eight games, and had over 400 yards and three touchdowns.
-Pittsburgh have James Washington and Diontae Johnson with Big Ben under center, which is quite the upgrade from what was going on in Pittsburgh last season.
+Williams had 60 targets in eight games and had over 400 yards and three touchdowns.
+Pittsburgh has James Washington and Diontae Johnson with Big Ben under center, which is quite the upgrade from what was going on in Pittsburgh last season.
 Johnson finished as WR40, and Washington was at WR52.
-Both of them saw solid value in 2018, and both have top 40 potential again.
+Both of them saw solid value in 2019, and both have the top 40 potential again.